Technetium

 Technetium is a chemical element; it has symbol Tc and atomic number 43.
 It is the lightest element whose isotopes are all radioactive.
-Technetium and promethium are the only radioactive elements whose neighbours in the sense of atomic number are both stable.
+Technetium is one of only two radioactive elements both preceded and succeeded in the periodic table by elements with stable forms, the other being promethium.
 All available technetium is produced as a synthetic element.
 Naturally occurring technetium is a spontaneous fission product in uranium ore and thorium ore (the most common source), or the product of neutron capture in molybdenum ores.
-This silvery gray, crystalline transition metal lies between manganese and rhenium in group 7 of the periodic table, and its chemical properties are intermediate between those of both adjacent elements.
+This silvery gray, crystalline transition metal lies between manganese and rhenium in group 7 of the periodic table, and its chemical properties are intermediate between the two.
 The most common naturally occurring isotope is ^{99}Tc, in traces only.

 Many of technetium's properties had been predicted by Dmitri Mendeleev before it was discovered; Mendeleev noted a gap in his periodic table and gave the undiscovered element the provisional name ekamanganese (Em).
 In 1937, technetium became the first predominantly artificial element to be produced, hence its name (from the Greek technetos, 'artificial', + -ium).

-One short-lived gamma ray–emitting nuclear isomer, technetium-99m, is used in nuclear medicine for a wide variety of tests, such as bone cancer diagnoses.
-The ground state of the nuclide technetium-99 is used as a gamma ray–free source of beta particles.
+One short-lived gamma-ray–emitting nuclear isomer, technetium-99m, is used in nuclear medicine for a wide variety of tests, such as bone cancer diagnoses.
+The ground state of the nuclide technetium-99 is used as a gamma-ray–free source of beta particles.
 Long-lived technetium isotopes produced commercially are byproducts of the fission of uranium-235 in nuclear reactors and are extracted from nuclear fuel rods.
 Because even the longest-lived isotope of technetium has a relatively short half-life (4.21 million years), the 1952 detection of technetium in red giants helped to prove that stars can produce heavier elements.